 About the Vibrance Studies

-The Vibrance Studies are researching the safety and effectiveness of an investigational study drug taken orally once daily and how it may work in adults 18–70 years of age with narcolepsy type 1 (NT1) or narcolepsy type 2 (NT2) for excessive daytime sleepiness (EDS) symptoms.
-Individuals with NT1 may be eligible for the Vibrance-1 Study, and individuals with NT2 may be eligible for the Vibrance-2 Study.
+The Vibrance Studies are researching the safety and effectiveness of an investigational study drug taken orally once daily in adults 18–70 years of age with narcolepsy type 1 (NT1), narcolepsy type 2 (NT2), or idiopathic hypersomnia (IH) for excessive daytime sleepiness (EDS) symptoms.
+Individuals with NT1 may be eligible for the Vibrance-1 Study, individuals with NT2 may be eligible for the Vibrance-2 Study, and individuals with IH may be eligible for the Vibrance-3 Study.

 Who May Qualify